DavidVollendroff/DavidVollendroff.github.io/_posts/2020-01-10-All-NBA Centers.md

 This manifests itself with the fact that..

 ### Nikola Jokić's passing is literally off the charts
 When Nikola Jokić earned his place as an All-NBA Center for the first time he did so while dishing out more assists than anyone since Wilt Chamberlain.
 The modern All-NBA voting system has only existed since the '89-'90 season, and therefore so does our corresponding statistical data.
-So when we look at how our model values points and assists there is _no_ point of reference.
+So when we look at how our model values points and assists there is _no_ point of reference for his __7.3__ assists per game.

 ![Graph](/img/PTS_AST.png){: .center-block :}